Logo

 6. Is It Illegal to Mine Currency in Egypt?

-Mining is not explicitly named in the law, but producing coins conflicts with the prohibition and is treated as restricted.
+Mining is not explicitly named in the law, but producing coins can conflict with the prohibition and is treated as restricted.

 7. Can an Egyptian Business Accept Cryptocurrency as a Method of Payment?